 - Be in the process of completing your Student Hiring Eligibility Process (SHEP) which includes getting a TB test

-Once you meet the above criteria, you will need to bring your original offer of employment to complete the online Letter Request Form and checked the “Social Security Letter.”
-Please allow a minimum of 2-3 days to process your letters.
+Once you meet the above criteria, you will need your original offer of employment letter to complete the online Letter Request Form and selected the “Social Security Number (SSN) Letter” option.
+Please allow the OIP a minimum of 2-3 days to process your letter request.

-Once you receive the letters from our office, take all letters, your I-20, passport, and I-94 to the Social Security office to apply for a Social Security number in person at one of the Bay Area Social Security Administration offices (information available to the right).
+Once you receive the SSN Letter from our office, take all letters, your I-20, passport, and I-94 to your nearest Social Security Administration office to apply for a Social Security number in person.
+Bay Area Social Security Administration office locations and information is available to the right.

 SSN Application Procedure for Curricular Practical Training (CPT)

-Once you have been approved for Curricular Practical Training (CPT), take your newly endorse I-20 that you received from our office with your valid passport and I-94 to one of the Bay Area Social Security Administration offices (information available to the right).
+Once you have been approved for Curricular Practical Training (CPT), take your newly endorsed I-20 that you received from our office with your valid passport and I-94 to one of the Bay Area Social Security Administration offices (locations and information available to the right).